sdwyersec/COMP2110-Home-Automation-Dashboard/README.md

 - Switch to original widget and toggle off if originally on or vice versa

 ### Device Sensor Control Widget:
 - Fill in all required fields (Label, Type, Location) and submit the form.
-Verify that the device or sensor is created and visible within the Home overview widget.
+Verify that the device or sensor is created and visible within the Home overview widget after reloading the page.
 - Leave one or more required fields empty and attempt to submit.
 Confirm that an error message appears and submission is blocked.
 - Ensure the Location dropdown is correctly populated with options retrieved from the server.
 - After successful submission, check that the form fields reset to their default state.